ShinobuAmasaki/ShinobuAmasaki.github.io/README.md

 ## License

-Any unauthorized duplication of articles provided by this repository is prohibited.
+Unauthorized duplication of articles provided in this repository beyond that permitted by GitHub's Terms of Service is prohibited.
 See [LICENSE](LICENSE).

 However, the source code in the `sample-code` directory is provided under the MIT License.
 See [sample-code/LICENSE](sample-code/LICENSE).